Here’s a little roundup of some of the main posts under the conducting tag so far.

 - Mahler 5 (also Tennstedt, Abbado)

-- Mahler 6 (also Barbirolli, Abbado) and 4 (Bernstein)
+- Mahler 6 (also Barbirolli, Abbado), and in the same post,

 and while we’re with Abbado, his rapport in accompanying